How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Conclusion and Extensions

 A more detailed view on the trained \RSN~$\RNw[\wt]$ is given in \Cref{fig:secondderiv}.
 Therein, we visualize the \RSN's (distributional) second derivative at the respective realized kink positions as well as a convoluted version of it using a Gaussian kernel.
-We observe that on average, the \RSN's curvature is evenly spread among neighboring kinks.